When a channel gets banned, members shouldn't avalanche with it

 Can Vault alone fix renewal drop-offs, without Flow?

-It covers card tokens in your name, reroute-on-ban, and card updates; auto-cascade and smart retries are part of Flow (coming soon), a zero-migration upgrade.
+It covers card tokens in your name, reroute-on-ban, and card updates; auto-cascade and smart retries are part of Flow, a zero-migration upgrade.

 Your short-drama/subscription product can be the first pilot